On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

-\end{proof} As a simple application of this theorem and Proposition~\ref{prop: L_P_L_compatible_connection} we have \begin{corollary} Let $E \to M$ be a smooth complex vector bundle over a spacetime $(M, g)$.
-Suppose that $L \in \PsiDO{-1/2}{M,\matN}$ having a scalar principal symbol and vanishing subprincipal symbol.
-Then $\nabla^{E}$ is $L \square L$-compatible, i.e. the Weitzenb\"ock connection is compatible with the first order operator $L \square L$. \end{corollary}
+\begin{corollary} Let $E \to M$ be a smooth complex vector bundle over a spacetime $(M, g)$.
+Suppose that $\square$ is a normally hyperbolic operator on $E$ and that $Q \in \PsiDO{-1/2}{M; E}$ is properly supported with a scalar principal symbol.
+Assume that for each point in $M$, there is an open neighbourhood over which $E$ admits a local trivialisation such that the subprincipal symbol of $Q$ vanishes with respect to this local trivialisation.
+Then $\nabla^{E}$ is $Q \square Q$-compatible, i.e., the Weitzenb\"ock connection is compatible with the first-order operator $Q \square Q$. \end{corollary}